 The Principia Consortium is a group of more than 26 Honors programs at liberal arts colleges and universities from across the United States that participate in an Honors study abroad program at the University of Glasgow.
 This program is open only to Honors programs/colleges and their students.

 Here are some quick facts about the Principia Program in the UVM Honors College:

 - The Principia Program is open to HCOL sophomores and juniors, but in the UVM context, it makes by far the most sense for HCOL sophomores in their spring semester of sophomore year to participate in the program because HCOL 2000 is satisfied by The Scottish Enlightenment course taken by all students in the program.

-- The requirements for the program include good standing in the Honors College, as well as a thoughtful and considered application.
+- The requirements for the program include good standing in the Honors College, as well as a thoughtful application.